African humid period: Tropical West Africa

-In Lake Bosumtwi the African humid period ended about 3,000 years ago after a brief moistening between 5,410 ± 80 years ago that ended 3,170 ± 70 years ago.
-This, earlier but similar changes off western Senegal and later but similar changes in the Congo Fan appear to reflect a southward shift of the precipitation zone over time.
+In Lake Bosumtwi, the African humid period ended about 3,000 years ago after a brief moistening between 5,410 ± 80 years ago that ended 3,170 ± 70 years ago.
+These earlier, similar changes in Western Senegal and later, similar changes in the Congo Fan appear to reflect a southward shift of the precipitation zone over time.
 Some drying occurred simultaneously between the Sahel and the Gulf of Guinea.
 Some lakes in the Guineo-Congolian region dried out, while others were relatively unaffected.

 A general tendency towards a drier climate is observed in West Africa at the end of the AHP.
-There, dense vegetation became progressively thinner between 5,000 and 3,000 years ago, and major perturbations of the vegetation took place between 4,200 and 2,400 years ago.
+There, dense vegetation thinned progressively between 5,000 and 3,000 years ago, and major perturbations in the vegetation occurred between 4,200 and 2,400 years ago.
 A brief return of moister conditions took place 4,000 years ago while a substantial dry phase occurred between 3,500 and 1,700 years ago.
 Aridity became established between 5,200 and 3,600 years ago in the Sahara.
-In Senegal mangroves collapsed 2,500 years ago and modern-type vegetation arose about 2,000 years ago.
+In Senegal mangroves collapsed 2,500 years ago, and modern-type vegetation arose about 2,000 years ago, aided by a decrease of sea level after the middle Holocene.